The RootsGuard Clean Standard™

 Stability testing

-Accelerated and real-time stability testing to confirm formula integrity, pH stability, and microbiological safety across the product's intended shelf life.
+Stability testing to evaluate formula integrity, pH stability, and microbiological performance across the product's expected shelf life.

 Dermatological compatibility